Lawrence Wong: Early life and education

-Wong was born on 18 December 1972 at in the eastern part of Singapore.
-He is of Hainanese descent and was raised Methodist.
+Wong was born to a Hainanese family on 18 December 1972, in the eastern part of Singapore.
 Growing up, Wong and his family lived in a public Housing and Development Board (HDB) flat in Marine Parade.
-Wong's father worked as a sales executive while his mother was a teacher at his primary school.
+Wong's father, who was born in Hainan and later moved to Malaya and finally to Singapore, had worked as a sales executive while his mother was a teacher at his primary school.
+As a child, his father gave him a guitar, and he developed a love for music.

-Wong attended Haig Boys' Primary School (now Tanjong Katong Primary School), Tanjong Katong Technical School (now Tanjong Katong Secondary School), and Victoria Junior College before going to college.

-Wang received a Bachelor of Science with a major in economics from the University of Wisconsin–Madison in 1994 under the Public Service Commission scholarship.
-He received a Master of Arts in applied economics from the University of Michigan in 1995 and a Master in Public Administration from Harvard University in 2004.
+Wong attended Haig Boys' Primary School, Tanjong Katong Technical School (now Tanjong Katong Secondary and Primary Schools), and Victoria Junior College before going to university in the United States.
+Wong received a Bachelor's of Science with a major in economics from the University of Wisconsin–Madison in 1994 and a Master's of Arts in applied economics from the University of Michigan in 1995 under the Public Service Commission scholarship.
+He also received a Master's in Public Administration from Harvard University in 2004.

 Civil service career

 Wong began his career as an economist working in the Ministry of Trade and Industry (MTI) in August 1997.
-It was the beginning of the 1997 Asian financial crisis and his first assignment involved preparing a report on regional economies and their effects on Singapore; he described the experience as "nothing that I learned in school prepared me for such an assignment" and recounted having to learn on the job.
+It was the beginning of the 1997 Asian financial crisis and his first assignment involved preparing a report on regional economies and their effects on Singapore.
+He described the experience by saying "nothing that I learned in school prepared me for such an assignment" and recounted having to learn on the job.

-He was posted to the Ministry of Finance (MOF) in January 2002 and then the Ministry of Health (MOH) in July 2004, where he served as Director of Healthcare Finance until May 2005.
+Wong was posted to the Ministry of Finance (MOF) in January 2002 and then the Ministry of Health (MOH) in July 2004, where he served as Director of Healthcare Finance until May 2005.
 Wong served as the principal private secretary to Prime Minister Lee Hsien Loong between May 2005 and August 2008.

 In September 2008, Wong became deputy chief executive officer of the Energy Market Authority, rising to chief executive officer on 1 January 2009.
 He relinquished the role on 1 April 2011.